 Esper At CES 2020 With MediaTek

-With Esper Enhanced Android, customers can drop ship devices from the manufacturing plant directly to their end customers without the need for technicians.
+With Esper Foundation for Android, customers can drop ship devices from the manufacturing plant directly to their end customers without the need for technicians.
 Just turn on the device at the designated location and it automatically enrolls into Esper and provisions with all the device settings and applications needed for the solution.
 Frictionless yet secure remote diagnostics capabilities work out-of-the-box, including remote view, remote control, and secure remote ADB.

 The ROM image contains only what the customer needs – no useless bloatware consuming system resources and network bandwidth, and greatly reduces penetration vectors tightening down on the device’s security.
 Additionally, security patches and updates are quickly passed through from Esper as they are made available by Google, yet are controlled through Esper’s update windowing capability to ensure devices are updated during specified off hours putting the customer in control rather than at the whim of an OEM.